Girgitt/Windows_session_keepalive/README.md

 # desktop_lock_suspender
 A tiny taskbar-icon type of program to disable windows auto-locking.

 Windows build is available in dist folder.
-Just unpack and run the exe.
+Just unpack and run the exe or use archive attached to the release.

 Program stays in the taskbar and displays current operation mode using an icon: